amandapacchacommunity/Project4/README.md

-# Project4 – Advancement Compensation and Portfolio Analysis Repository
+# Project4 – Advancement Portfolio and Fundraising Stability Analysis Repository

 ## Overview

-This repository contains a synthetic, analysis-ready project designed to evaluate compensation competitiveness, fundraising staff retention, donor portfolio coverage, and role alignment within the Advancement function of a mission-driven nonprofit organization operating with an approximate **$5M annual budget**.
+This repository contains a synthetic, analysis-ready project focused on evaluating **donor profile structures, portfolio coverage, fundraising staff retention, and campaign and membership retention indicators** within the Advancement function of a mission-driven nonprofit organization.

-The project is structured to support **executive leadership decision-making** through comparative analysis across a **three-year period (FY2022–FY2024)**.
-It focuses on a lean advancement team responsible for donor cultivation, annual fundraising initiatives, grant support, foundation relations, membership stewardship, and emerging major gift development.
+The analysis is designed to support **executive leadership decision-making** through a comparative review across a **three-year period (FY2022–FY2024)**.
+It reflects a lean advancement function responsible for donor cultivation, annual fundraising activity, grant support, foundation support, membership stewardship, and targeted donor engagement.

 All data included in this repository is **synthetic** and created solely for demonstration, portfolio, and analytical workflow purposes.
-It does **not** represent any real organization, donor base, compensation record, or employee history.
+It does **not** represent any real organization, donor base, employee history, campaign, or fundraising performance record.

 ---